Rafael Méndez

 Rafael Méndez (March 26, 1906 – September 15, 1981) was a Mexican virtuoso solo trumpeter.
 He is known as the "Heifetz of the Trumpet."

 Early life

 Méndez was born in Jiquilpan, Michoacán, Mexico to a musical family.
-As a child, he performed as a cornetist for guerrilla leader Pancho Villa, becoming a favorite musician of his and required to remain with Villa's camp.
+As a child, he performed as a cornetist for guerrilla leader Pancho Villa, becoming a favourite musician of his and required to remain with Villa's camp.

 Career

 Before music

 Méndez emigrated to the US, first settling in Gary, Indiana, at age 20 and worked in steel mills.
 He moved to Flint, Michigan and worked at a Buick automotive plant as he established his musical career.

 In music

-From 1950 to 1975, Méndez was a full-time soloist.
-At his peak he performed about 125 concerts per year.
-He was also very active as a recording artist.
-By 1940, he was in Hollywood, leading the brass section of M-G-M's studio orchestra.
-He contributed to the films Flying Down to Rio and Hondo, among others.
+In 1939, Mendez joined the MGM orchestra where he played on several movie soundtracks and performed regular live concerts.
+By 1940, he was in Hollywood leading the brass section of M-G-M's studio orchestra.
+He contributed to the films Flying Down to Rio and Hondo, among others, and from 1950 to 1975, Méndez was a full-time soloist.
+At his peak, he performed about 125 concerts per year and he was also very active as a recording artist.

-Méndez was legendary for his tone, range, technique and unparalleled double tonguing.
-His playing was characterized by a brilliant tone, wide vibrato and clean, rapid articulation.
+Méndez was highly acclaimed for his range, technique and unparalleled double-tonguing.
+His playing was also characterized by a brilliant tone, wide vibrato and clean, rapid articulation.
 His repertoire was a mixture of classical, popular, jazz, and Mexican folk music.
 He contributed many arrangements and original compositions to the trumpet repertoire.
 His Scherzo in D minor is often heard in recitals, and has been recorded by David Hickman.

 He is regarded as the popularizer of "La Virgen de la Macarena", commonly known as "the bullfighter's song", to US audiences.
 Perhaps his most significant if not famous single recording, "Moto Perpetuo", was written in the nineteenth century by Niccolò Paganini for violin and features Mendez double-tonguing continuously for over 4 minutes while circular breathing to give the illusion that he is not taking a natural breath while playing.